bizzclaw/radioactive-sandbox/README.md

 ```

 #### Item Placement Types
-- info_player_loner - player spawn for players not in a faction
+- `info_player_loner` - player spawn for players not in a faction
-- info_player_bandolier - player spawn for players in bandolier faction
+- `info_player_bandolier` - player spawn for players in bandolier faction
-- info_player_army - player spawn for players in the MWA faction
+- `info_player_army` - player spawn for players in the MWA faction
-- info_player_exodus - player spawn for players in the exodus faction
+- `info_player_exodus` - player spawn for players in the exodus faction

-- npc_trader_bandolier - Bandolier Trader
+- `npc_trader_bandolier` - Bandolier Trader
-- npc_trader_army - Army Trader
+- `npc_trader_army` - Army Trader
-- npc_trader_exodus - Exodus Trader
+- `npc_trader_exodus` - Exodus Trader
-- info_lootspawn - This point will sometimes randomly spawn a loot bag containing some random items
+- `info_lootspawn` - This point will sometimes randomly spawn a loot bag containing some random items
-- info_npcspawn - This point will be used for spawning hostile rogue/mutant NPCs in the map
+- `info_npcspawn` - This point will be used for spawning hostile rogue/mutant NPCs in the map
-- point_stash - this will create a "stash point".
+- `point_stash` - this will create a "stash point".
 Which can be interacted with to be looted, best placed over contaiuner models
-- point_radioation - This will create a deadly bubble of radiation which will randomly cycle on/off when radstorms hit.
+- `point_radioation` - This will create a deadly bubble of radiation which will randomly cycle on/off when radstorms hit.
-- point_skymarker - Used for random spawning, Having a sky marker placed in the sky of the map will make random spawning of anomolies possible, otherwise they will use loot spawns
+- `point_skymarker` - Used for random spawning, Having a sky marker placed in the sky of the map will make random spawning of anomolies possible, otherwise they will use loot spawn points

 ### Prop Placer
 The prop placer tool will allow you to spawn props that you can manipulate with your physgun.